 Storing Woolens and Foods for Moth Control

 Proper storage of foods.
 To protect food and prevent future infestations, store items in moth- proof containers.
 Cardboard, thin plastic and paper will NOT keep them out.
 Jars that close with clamps and rubber gaskets are best.
 Plain screw-top jars will work, but only if they have a rubber stopper.
-Hard plastic containers also do the job as long as the seal is air tight.
+Hard plastic containers also do the job as long as the seal is air tight (like these Rubbermaid Modular containers at Amazon).
 The freezer and fridge are also moth-safe zones.
 During an infestation, many people will keep items in the freezer until needed.
 If you think an item is moth-free but you need certainty, put it in a plastic bag, seal it with tape, and freeze it for four days.
 This will certainly kill any moth larvae or eggs.